AlexoAnimaIgnis/SpringFrameworkMasterClass/README.md

 ****How do you know when to use a constructor injection or setter injection Mandatory dependencies - CONSTRUCTOR INJECTION Optional dependencies - SETTER INJECTION

+****SPRING MODULES
+Spring is built in a modular way which lets you use one spring module without using other module.
+- Core container i.e beans, core, context
+- Data access/integration ie jdbc, orm, oxm, jms
+- Web ie. websocket, web, servlet, portlet
+- Cross-cutting stuff (applicable to more than one layer) -- Test,
+- Spring AOP, Aspects, Instrumentation, Messaging